pypa/hatch/docs/how-to/publish/auth.md

 1. a username (e.g. `__token__` for PyPI)
 2. a token value or other form of trusted authentication from the index (PyPI)

+!!! warning "PyPI requires 2FA"
+    PyPI now requires 2-factor Authentication (2FA) for all publication processes.
+Be sure to set this up before proceeding with publishing your package to TestPyPI or PyPI.

 ## Storing your PyPI credentials

 You can chose to either enter your username when using `hatch publish` or you can store it.